jamesksmithiii/Siteline-Business-Gaming-System/Visual-Workitem-Designer/List-Widgets/readme.md

-Details and screenshots of the various list widgets (Tasks, Acceptance Criteria, etc.) available to to build workitem forms.
+Details and screenshots of the various list widgets (Tasks, Acceptance Criteria, etc.) available to for building workitem forms.